Scoring Algorithm

 Content Density Score

-Rationale: Real article content has more text and punctuation than navigation or metadata.
+Real article content tends to have more continuous prose than navigation or metadata.

 Link Density Penalty